KTern/docs/docs/security-policy.md

 Post-deployment monitoring is done by a dedicated 24x7 Network Operations Center(NOC) team that monitors the application for suspicious activities or attacks.
 The application is engineered to detect and alert the Network Operations Center(NOC) and Security Operations Center(SOC) team about suspicious activities and abnormal load situations in the infrastructure.
 An escalation matrix up to two levels of engineers has been defined to address contingencies that might occur.
 <br>

 An information security team carries out periodic comprehensive application audits.
 The tests are performed with the help of static analysis tools and aided by manual analysis.
 Network penetration tests and other black box tests are performed to help identify security vulnerabilities in the application.
-The security team stays vigilant about common vulnerabilities and exposures and stays on top of updates to the [US National Vulnerabilities Database](https://nvd.nist.gov/).
+The security team stays vigilant about common vulnerabilities and exposures and stays on top of updates to the <b><a target="_blank" style = "color: #9d0102" href="https://nvd.nist.gov/">US National Vulnerabilities Database</a></b>.
 <br>

 ### Data Security